gautham007gs/ChitChat/src/SUPABASE_SETUP.md

 FOR SELECT
 USING (true); -- DANGER: If admin panel isn't secured, this is open.

 -- Create a PostgreSQL function to get daily message counts (user and AI) CREATE OR REPLACE FUNCTION get_daily_message_counts(start_date DATE) RETURNS TABLE(date DATE, messages BIGINT)
 LANGUAGE plpgsql
+SECURITY DEFINER -- Use SECURITY DEFINER if you need to access tables with restricted RLS from this function.
+-- If not needed, use SECURITY INVOKER (default) or omit.
 AS $$
 BEGIN
   RETURN QUERY